mcuntz/pyjams/README.rst

    * - position
      - Position arrays of subplots to be used with add_axes
    * - readnetcdf
-     - Read variables from netCDF file, same as `ncread`
+     - Deprecated, moved to package ncio_.
+Read variables from netCDF file, same as `ncread`
    * - rhair2eair
      - Partial pressure of water vapour from relative humidity and temperature
    * - rhair2vpd
      - Air vapour pressure deficit from relative humidity and temperature
    * - roman2int
      - Roman numeral to integer conversion
    * - sce
      - Shuffled-Complex-Evolution algorithm for function min(max)imisation
    * - screening
      - Parameter screening using Morris' method of Elementary Effects
    * - shair2eair
      - Partial pressure of water vapour from specific humidity and total pressure
    * - signature2plot
      - Write a copyright notice on a plot
    * - sread
      - Read strings from a file into 2D string array
    * - str2tex
      - Convert strings to LaTeX strings in math environment used by matplotlib's usetex
    * - tee
      - Prints arguments on screen and in file, like Unix/Linux tee utility
    * - text2plot
      - Write text on a plot
    * - unpack